Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 ##### Angular *group-guard* service

 Consider the `group-guard.service.ts`.
 Here, we are checking whether the token for the user has the `_claim_names` claim, which indicates that the user has too many group memberships.
 If so, we redirect the user to the `/overage` page.
-Then, we initiate a call to MS Graph API's `https://graph.microsoft.com/v1.0/me/memberOf` endpoint to query the full list of groups that the user belong to.
-Finally we check for the designated groupID among this list.
+There, we initiate a call to MS Graph API's `https://graph.microsoft.com/v1.0/me/memberOf` endpoint to query the full list of groups that the user belongs to.
+Finally we check for the designated `groupID` among this list.

 ```typescript
 @Injectable({